are clydesdale horses good for beginners

 Are Clydesdale Horses Good for Beginners?

-I hate to break it to you – there is no one horse that is perfect for a beginner rider or horse owner.
+There is no one horse that is perfect for a beginner rider or horse owner.
 That said, Clydesdale horses come pretty close.

 They are gentle giants, ready to learn, and have a steady demeanour that perfectly complements the anxiety some beginners experience.

-If you are thinking of buying a Clydesdale horse, but you’re not sure if it is the right choice for you, then my guide is the perfect place to start.
-I will cover why Clydesdales are such great horses and what to expect of this lovely draught horse… granted, I am a bit biased since a Clydesdale is one of my favourite breeds, but I will try to be as fair as possible.
+I will cover why Clydesdales are such great horses and what to expect of this lovely draft horse… granted, I am a bit biased since a Clydesdale is one of my favourite breeds, but I will try to be as fair as possible.

 Are Clydesdale Horses Suitable for Beginners?